kunzaatko/nord.nvim/README.md

 Normal {fg = clrs.nord4, bg = clrs.nord0.darken(10)},
 ...
 ```
 You can preview the changes with the `:Lushify` when the `lush.nvim` plugin is loaded.
+For more methods and possibilities, look into [`lush.nvim`](https://github.com/rktjmp/lush.nvim) (It is amazing!).

 # Installation
 ## [packer.nvim](https://github.com/wbthomason/packer.nvim)